HannahHan3/Pharmacy_volume/README.md

 ## Phase 2: Training

-Task: use the data in the past 35 days to predict the sales in the coming 35-70 days in advance.
+* Task: use the data in the past 35 days to predict the sales in the coming 35-70 days in advance.
-Additional: Take whether in first 10 days or last 10 days of the month into account.
-Train models, conducted grid search to pick the best models and dumped as .sav files.
+* Additional: Take whether in first 10 days or last 10 days of the month into account.
+* Trained models, conducted grid search to pick the best models and dumped as .sav files.
 For modeling part, I've tried GDBoosting, Bagging, Random Forest, SGDBoosting, Lasso, Ridge.
 For hyperprameter tuning, I manually did the "grid search".

 Please see "Training.py" for more details.